xaksis/vue-good-table/README.md

 you can check out some live examples on the recipes page:
 [vue-good-table Recipes](https://github.com/xaksis/vue-good-table/wiki/Vue-good-table-Recipes-(vue-good-table-2.x))

+### Remote Mode
+Sometimes you might want to power the table from the backend.
+Where filtering, paging, sorting etc are done serverside.
+In order to accomplish that you can follow [The remote mode workflow wiki](https://github.com/xaksis/vue-good-table/wiki/Remote-Mode-Workflow)

 ### Table Actions Slot
 If you want to add table specific actions like a print button for example, you can use the Table Actions Slot.
 If you have global search enabled, the action panel will show up to the right of that.